appandweb/code-test/README.md

 - MVP-based architecture with good naming conventions for your classes
 - Delightful UI experience
 - Use a Toolbar for backwards navigation
-- Adding some more fields
+- Adding some more fields to your UserDetail screen
 - Clean history.
 Small, and readable commits
 - Passing only an identifier to UserDetail screen instead of the entire entity.
 No parcelables or Serializables involved